huggingface/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 InferenceEndpoint(name='my-endpoint-name', namespace='Wauplin', repository='gpt2', status='running', url='https://jpj7k2q4j805b727.us-east-1.aws.endpoints.huggingface.cloud')
 ```

 Before reaching a `"running"` state, the Inference Endpoint typically goes through an `"initializing"` or `"pending"` phase.
 You can fetch the new state of the endpoint by running [`~InferenceEndpoint.fetch`].
-Like every other methods from [`InferenceEndpoint`] that makes a request to the server, the internal attributes of `endpoint` will be mutated in place:
+Like every other method from [`InferenceEndpoint`] that makes a request to the server, the internal attributes of `endpoint` are mutated in place:

 ```py
 >>> endpoint.fetch()
 InferenceEndpoint(name='my-endpoint-name', namespace='Wauplin', repository='gpt2', status='pending', url=None)
 ```

-Instead of fetching the Inference Endpoint status while waiting for it to be running, you can directly call [`~InferenceEndpoint.wait`].
-This helper takes as input a `timeout` and a `fetch_every` parameters (in seconds) and will block the thread until the Inference Endpoint is deployed.
+Instead of fetching the Inference Endpoint status while waiting for it to run, you can directly call [`~InferenceEndpoint.wait`].
+This helper takes as input a `timeout` and a `fetch_every` parameter (in seconds) and will block the thread until the Inference Endpoint is deployed.
 Default values are respectively `None` (no timeout) and `5` seconds.

 ```py
 # Pending endpoint